Onset HOBO U30 USB Weather Station Starter Kit

 - More

 The U30 accepts up to 10 plug-and-play Smart Sensors.
-Just plug in your sensor and it's automatically recognized - no programming, wiring or calibration necessary.
-With this kit you can measure temperature, relative humidity, wind speed/direction.
-Simply select the HOBO Weather Station starter system and your choice of either a 2-Meter or 3-Meter Tripod Kit and go!
+Just plug in the sensor, and it's automatically recognized - no programming, wiring, or calibration necessary.
+With this kit, users can measure temperature, relative humidity, and wind speed/direction.
+Simply select the HOBO Weather Station starter system and either a 2-meter or 3-meter tripod kit (see Accessories).

 Software ordered separately.
 Compatible with HOBOware and HOBOware Pro software for logger setup, graphing and analysis.